Aliases for GABRR3 Gene

 GABRR3 (Gamma-Aminobutyric Acid (GABA) A Receptor, Rho 3 (Gene/Pseudogene)) is a Protein Coding gene.
 Diseases associated with GABRR3 include essential tremor.
 Among its related pathways are Transport of glucose and other sugars, bile salts and organic acids, metal ions and amine compounds and Circadian entrainment.
-GO annotations related to this gene include chloride channel activity and GABA-A receptor activity.
+GO annotations related to this gene include protein domain specific binding and extracellular ligand-gated ion channel activity.
 An important paralog of this gene is GABRR1.

 UniProtKB/Swiss-Prot Summary for GABRR3 Gene